Sunday, July 9, 2017

 Actually, the article in the BZ was more about the history of the unicorn, a mythic animal that fascinated my grandson when he was young.
-Still, as my son-in-law smugly remarked, I should have told him in French about the licorne.
+Still, as my son-in-law smugly remarked, I should have told him about the licorne in French.

-Let's continue instead with collector's items.
-In my last blog, I mentioned two: the Madison flag and Fox & Friends (not the tv-show but the craft beer).
+Let's continue with collector's items instead.
+In my last blog, I mentioned two: the Madison flag and Fox & Friends (not the TV show but the craft beer).

 My American friends told me that the present flag would soon be outdated.
-Its center drawing standing for the Madison capitol on the isthmus between the two lakes, somewhat resembles a Native American sun symbol and, therefore, must be replaced, Mayor Paul Soglin said.
+Its central drawing, representing the Madison Capitol on the isthmus between the two lakes, somewhat resembles a Native American sun symbol and therefore must be replaced, Mayor Paul Soglin said.
 So I'd better talk to Freiburg's city officials about taking down the Madison flag on the Kaiserbrücke and keeping it in a safe place.

-The other item is the craft beer, Fox & Friends, with only 400 bottles brewed on the occasion of the Partnerschaftsmarkt.
+The other item is the craft beer, Fox & Friends, brewed in only 400 bottles for the occasion of the Partnerschaftsmarkt.
 Red Baron bought 1.5 % of them, drank one with Elisabeth, and hid five in his cellar for particular and future use.
 In the meantime, one of the American visitors took home an empty bottle, a collector's item q.e.d.

 But there is more.